-If you’re running a business or providing service for people on the Internet, you probably want to rank #1 search result on Google.
+If you’re running a business or providing services for people on the Internet, you probably want to rank 1st in the search results on Google.
 Everyone wants that.
-However, it became hard to build referral traffic from Google on these days because of the competition and some other factors.
+However, it is becoming increasingly hard to build referral traffic from Google these days due to the massive competition and some other factors.

 Making the digital leap is not enough anymore.
 You need to develop some strategic tactics to make it possible.

 For this purpose, I wrote this article to help you understand how to optimize your website in terms of featured snippets.

 If you’re an SEO expert and want to check out specific topics you can jump there through the table of contents.
 However, I try to be as clear as possible to provide something useful to people who are new to this field.